John Elway: Business activities

 Elway was co-owner of the Arena Football team Colorado Crush from their inception in 2002 until the cancellation of the Arena Football League after the 2008 season.
 In February 2007, Elway was elected chairman of the AFL's executive committee.
 On August 4, 2009, the Arena Football League announced an indefinite suspension of operations.
 Elway was one of the 17 remaining franchise owners that voted to suspend operations indefinitely.

 Elway is the owner of four steakhouse restaurants, each named "Elway's": One is located in the upscale Cherry Creek shopping district, one in the Ritz-Carlton Hotel in downtown Denver, one in Vail, and one in the Denver International Airport.

 Elway owned five auto dealerships, called John Elway Autos, in the Denver area.
 He sold them to AutoNation Inc. in 1997 for $82.5 million.
 In December 2006, Elway ended a nine-year licensing agreement with AutoNation, removing his name from Denver-area dealerships.
 At the time, Elway said the move could allow him to get back into the auto business under his own name.
-He still owns two Toyota Scion dealerships, one in Manhattan Beach, California and another in Ontario, California, a Chevrolet dealership in Englewood, Colorado, and a Chrysler Jeep dealership in Greeley, Colorado.
+He still owns two Toyota Scion dealerships, one in Manhattan Beach, California, and another in Ontario, California, a Chevrolet dealership in Englewood, Colorado, and a Jeep dealership in Greeley, Colorado.
 Elway acquired a Cadillac franchise from Sonic Automotive in 2014.

 In September 2008, Elway became the spokesperson for OpenSports.com.

 Elway had LASIK eye surgery and endorsed Icon LASIK in the Denver area in November 2008.

 Elway currently offers his commentary on the Broncos and the NFL season as a whole Friday mornings during the football season on 87.7 The Ticket in Denver.

 Elway is part of a national awareness campaign about Dupuytren's contracture, with which he was diagnosed in 2004.